“The intention of Music is not only to please the ear, but express sentiments, strir the Imagination, affect the mind, and direct the Passions.”

 Geminiani, The Art of Playing on the Violin, 1751

 Les Passions – The Montauban Baroque Orchestra was formed by recorder player Jean-Marc Andrieu in 1986 and is in residency in Montauban.

-The ensemble varies in size and specialises in playing period instruments.
+The ensemble flexibly-sized and specialises in playing period instruments.
 Its artistic approach reconciles two principles: respect for early playing techniques and dynamic performance of the musical discourse.

-The orchestra is in residency in Montauban.
-It is subsidised by the City of Montauban, The Urban Community of Grand Montauban, the Departmental Council of Tarn-et-Garonne and the city of Toulouse.
-The ensemble receives the grant which is available to approved ensembles from Midi-Pyrenées Region.
-It regularly receives support from the SPEDIDAM, the French Institute and the Adami for recordings.
-It is a and the ADAMI for its recordings.
-It is a member of the FEVIS (Specialized Federation of Vocal and Instrumental Ensembles).
+The Les Passions Orchestra has a residency in Montauban.
+It is subsidised by the City of Montauban, the Urban Community of Grand Montauban, The General Council of Tarn-et-Garonne and the City of Toulouse.
+The ensemble receives grants from the Occitanie Region and the Ministry of Culture and Communication/Prefect of the Occitanie Region.
+It regularly receives support for its recordings from Spedidam, the French Institute and Adami.
+It is a member of the Bureau Export, Profedim and Fevis.